openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * AS obtains Client metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms.
 See (#pre-registered-rp) for the details.
 * Client provides metadata to the AS just-in-time in the Authorization Request using one of the following mechanisms defined in this specification:
-    * `client_id` equals `redirect_uri` See (#simplest-registration) for the details.
+    * `client_metadata` or `client_metadata_uri` parameter when `client_id` equals `redirect_uri` (see (#simplest-registration) for the details), or `client_id` is a Decentralized Identifier (see (#DID) for the details).
-    * OpenID Federation 1.0 Automatic Registration.
-See (#opeid-federation) for the details.
+    * Entity Statement when OpenID Federation 1.0 Automatic Registration is used (see (#opeid-federation) for the details).
-    * Decentralized Identifiers.
-See (#DID) for the details.

 Just-in-time metadata exchange allows OpenID4VP to be used in deployments models where the AS does not or cannot support pre-registration of Client metadata.

 ### Pre-Registered Relying Party {#pre-registered-rp}

 When the Wallet has obtained Client metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms, `client_id` MUST equal to the client identifier the RP has obtained from the Wallet during pre-registration.
-When the Authorization Request is signed, the public key for signature verification MUST be obtained during the pre-registration process.
+When the Authorization Request is signed, the public key for signature verification MUST be (re-)obtained using pre-registration process.

 In this case, `client_metadata` and `client_metadata_uri` parameters defined in (#client_metadata) MUST NOT be present in the Authorization Request.